dictybase-docker/ansible-frontpage/README.md

 8. Generate a signed certificate for client using the previous(7) signing request and the CA from step 2.

-The [documentation](https://docs.docker.com/articles/https/)for setting up docker with HTTPS shows how to generate all of the above files.
+The [documentation](https://docs.docker.com/articles/https/) for setting up docker with HTTPS shows how to generate all of the above files.
 However, only skip the step for setting up the docker daemon, the ansible playbook below takes care of it.